-Best practices for disaster recovery with Azure File Sync
+Disaster recovery best practices with Azure File Sync

-For Azure File Sync, there are two main areas to consider for disaster recovery: high availability, and data redundancy.
+For Azure File Sync, there are three main areas to consider for disaster recovery: high availability, data protection/backup, and data redundancy.
 This article covers each area and helps you decide what configuration to use for your own disaster recovery solution.

 In an Azure File Sync deployment, the cloud endpoint always contains a full copy of your data, while the on-premises server can be viewed as a disposable cache of your data.
 In the event of a server-side disaster, you can recover by provisioning a new server, installing the Azure File Sync agent on it, and setting it up as a new server endpoint.